meminbakir/kernel-P-system-example/README.md

 # kernel-P-system-example

-This repository created for storing various kernel P system (with kpl extension) and they may contain their corresponding NuSMV models (which will have the same but with .svm extension).
+This repository created for storing various kernel P system models (with kpl extension) and there might be their corresponding NuSMV models (which will have the same but with .svm extension).